European Crew Arrives At ISS On Private Mission

 Dubbed Axiom Mission 3 (Ax-3), it is the company's third launch to the space laboratory and the first where all three of the paid seats were bought by national agencies, rather than wealthy individuals.

-It arrived at the ISS, which flies around 260 miles (420 kilometers) above the Earth, after a journey of about 36 hours, according to Axiom Space's website.
+It arrived at the ISS, which flies around 260 miles above the Earth, after a journey of about 36 hours, according to Axiom Space's website.

 Turkish pilot and air force colonel Alper Gezeravci is joined by Walter Villadei, an Italian air force colonel who has previously flown to the edge of space on a Virgin Galactic space plane, and by Marcus Wandt from Sweden, who is representing the European Space Agency.

-Axiom Space was founded in 2016 by Michael Suffredini, a former ISS program manager for NASA, and entrepreneur Kam Ghaffarian.
+Axiom Space was founded in 2016 by Michael Suffredini, a former ISS programme manager for Nasa, and entrepreneur Kam Ghaffarian.

-In addition to organizing private missions to the orbital outpost, the company is developing spacesuits for future NASA missions to the Moon.
+In addition to organising private missions to the orbital outpost, the company is developing spacesuits for future Nasa missions to the Moon.

 It is also building a commercial space station that it intends to initially attach to the ISS, then separate and orbit independently sometime before the ISS is retired.